zhangximin/OctoPrint-Tiertime/README.md

 - unzip ./WandServer_0.1.5.zip

 - sudo vi /etc/rc.local        [Need password]

 #### add this line at the end of file /etc/rc.local *before* the last line of "exit 0"
 - /home/pi/WandServer/startup.sh

+---
+## ⚠️ Upload NOT Supported  ⚠️
+ONLY Upload to SD !
+Tiertime printers not support gcode right now, so we send task file(*.tsk) to printer task list and print it.

+We'll implement Upload after gcode is ready.